KareemSaleh/sfwme/README.md

 * Random redirect page messages and cancel actions.
 * Stats of most used reasons and redirects.
 * Email me this link later button.
+* Ensure latest versions of deps are locked in.